 6. PlayersClearly your club's most important asset, you must have a minimum of fourteen (14) players in your squad at all times.
 Each player has seven main skills that determine their ability.
 They are:

-There is a limit to how high a players stamina can be though.
-Once they reaches the maximum level of stamina (superb*), no matter how hard they train at their fitness, it will never go higher.
+There is a limit to how high a player's stamina can be though.
+Once they reach the maximum level of stamina (superb*), no matter how hard they train at their fitness, it will never go higher.
 There are limits to human performance!

 Batting - Important for all players that are going to bat.
 This is the primary skill for determining a batter's overall skill.

 Bowling - Important for all players that are going to bowl.
 This is the primary skill for determining a bowler's overall skill.

 Wicket Keeping - This skill is important for wicket keepers only.
 It will help to have a good wicket keeper as they will tend to hold on to a lot of chances for catches and make more stumpings.
 They will also be responsible for keeping byes and leg-byes down to a minimum.
 It is not the only skill that decides how well a player performs behind the stumps however.

 Concentration - This is an important skill for batters.
 The importance of this will be larger for First Class games than for one day games, although it is valuable in both forms of the game.
 A batter may be very well endowed in batting skill, but if they can't concentrate then they are likely to make a silly mistake and get out earlier than they would have otherwise.
 It also has an effect on an individual's fielding and wicket keeping ability; you need to stay alert in the field or risk missing that chance for a catch!